nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Modifying
 ---------

-Parameters may be modified in a standard text editor (i.e. via the command-line or from a PC then re-uploaded).
+Parameters may be modified in a standard text editor (i.e. via the command-line or externally then re-uploaded).
 They may also, in most cases, be modified using the commands in the ``occ config:system:*`` namespace.